|

 through which liquid from a wet solar collector system is

-passed - imparting low grade heat to the cylinder.
+passed - imparting solar heat to the cylinder.

 PV solar energy (electric) can